gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 ### 6. Differentiate the Instances ###
 To show both instances are actually being used by the Load Balancer we'll change the site color of the second instance's app to differentiate the two instances from each other.

-1. `sed -i 's@^$siteColorBlue.*@$siteColorBlue = true; # Blue (Altered by sed)@g' /var/www/html/config.php`
-    * Alter one of the instance's app to use another site color by changing `config.php`.
+1. **Change the second instance's config.php.**
+    1. Enter `/var/www/html/config.php` using your favorite editor.
+    1. Change the `$siteColorBlue` variable to `true`.
-1. Try to hard refresh the page (`CTRL` + `SHIFT` + `R`) a few times.
+1. Try to hard refresh the Load Balancer site (`CTRL` + `SHIFT` + `R`) a few times.
 About 50% of the time the site color will visibly change meaning we've reached different instances.

     ![](../Images/ELBButtonChange1.png?raw=true)

     ![](../Images/ELBButtonChange2.png?raw=true)

-As you probably noted before none of our memes are synchronized.
-That's where the AWS S3 service comes in.

 ## End of Lab 4 ##
-Run this command to update the scoring server: `/.checkScore.sh`.
+Congratulations!
+You've successfully created a second instance and load balanced its network load using an AWS Elastic Load Balancer.

+To update your score, `exit` to your management instance and run this command `/.checkScore.sh`, then log back in to your own instance `ssh -i ~/.ssh/id_rsa ubuntu@<public IP-address>`.

 Once you have two Instances, both connected to the same Load Balancer and DynamoDB, you may continue to the next lab. ([Next lab](../Lab%205%20-%20S3))